Buy PNC Infratech; target of Rs 390: Sharekhan

 Outlook

-We retain a Buy on PNC Infratech Limited (PNC) with a revised PT of Rs.
-390, rolling forward our valuation multiple to FY2025E earnings.
+We retain a Buy on PNC Infratech Limited (PNC) with an unchanged price target (PT) of Rs.
+390, considering favourable risk-reward ratio and it being one of the key beneficiaries of a positive sector outlook.

 For all recommendations report, click here